matthewkolbe/ThinkingInSimd/README.md

 [2] This will be calculating the inverse of the Black-Scholes option price with respect to its volatility parameter, and [you can read about Black-Scholes here](http://www.iam.fmph.uniba.sk/institute/stehlikova/fd14en/lectures/06_black_scholes_2.pdf).
 Aside from the formula itself being non-trival, with calls to the ERF function, it's not analytically invertible, and it's best to use a bisection root finder to solve instead.

 [3] This will be calculating an option's value in the Black-Scholes formula.

+[4] I subtle bug that led to fewer IV iterations in an earlier version of this essay had made `bsv512` look like a clear winner, and that didn't feel good because it's not a good data structure.